mdbenito/ModelSelection/README.md

 # ModelSelection

-This is an implementation of Bayesian model selection for linear regression
+This is an implementation of Bayesian model selection for linear regression.

+## Theory

-See the TeXmacs file in doc/ for the theory.
+See the [paper in ArXiv](https://arxiv.org/abs/1512.04823) or the source TeXmacs file in `doc/`.

+## Dependencies

-You'll need numpy and matplotlib to run the code.
+You'll need numpy and matplotlib.
+Both Python2 and 3 should work.

+## Examples

-Tests are in src/LocalTests.py (yes, it's a weird file name).
+* `src/LocalTests.py` contains some tests (yes, it's a weird file name).
+* See `examples/` too.

+## License

+All code and content here is licensed under the GPL 3 unless otherwise stated.
+See the file LICENSE.